cucumber/docs/content/docs/guides/parallel-execution.md

 weight: 1800
 ---
 {{% block "java,kotlin" %}}
-Cucumber-JVM allows [parallel execution](https://cucumber.io/blog/announcing-cucumber-jvm-4-0-0/) across multiple threads since version 4.0.0.
-There are several options to incorporate this built-in feature in a Cucumber project.
+Cucumber-JVM allows parallel execution across multiple threads since [version 4.0.0.](https://cucumber.io/blog/announcing-cucumber-jvm-4-0-0/) There are several options to incorporate this built-in feature in a Cucumber project.
+You can do so using:

 - [JUnit](/docs/guides/parallel-execution/#junit)
 - [TestNG](/docs/guides/parallel-execution/#testng)